9. PHP Network Functions

 <?php

-// SMTP (Simple Mail Transfer Protocol) client for sending a message
+// client SMTP (SendMail Transfer Protocol) for sending a message

 // line 1: smtp, sender, recipient

-// subsequent lines: the message text
+// next lines: message text

-// sender: sender's email
+// sender: email sender

-// recipient: recipient's email
+// recipient: email recipient

-// SMTP client-server communication protocol
+// communication protocol SMTP client-server

-// <- server sends a welcome message
+// <- server sends him a welcome message

-// -> client sends the mail from command: <sender>
+// -> customer sends mail order from: <sender>

 // -> client sends the rcpt to command: <recipient>